 TechTrends was established in summer 2018 to provide readers with a clear, informative and up-to-date source for technology-related news, reviews and opinion.
 TechTrends is particularly interested in the ways that technology interacts with other areas of our society, particularly in business, art, pop-culture and the world of work, and the how these overlaps affect our lives.

-Our writing is gathered from respected contributors within their fields and can be relied upon for its authority and clarity.
 We throw light on key topics and trends, making sure you are always up to speed.
 Our articles have covered the ways in which cryptocurrency will eventually change the face of bricks and mortar businesses, how a “lab-on-a-chip” will revolutionise healthcare, and how art and science are colliding to give creatives new ways to present their ideas to the world.

 Our readership is broad: millennials seeking fresh ways to work; gadget fans looking to update their tech; and critical thinkers looking for new and interesting takes on global trends and possible futures.